Fakhr al-Mulk Ridwan

 Ridwan's personality was shrouded in mystery.
 He was surrounded by the Shia Arabs of Aleppo and favoured the Nizari Isma'ilis.
-Ridwan became a patron of the Assassins, giving them the freedom to practice and propagate their religion by letting them establish a "house of propaganda" in Aleppo and use the city as a base for future activities, which allowed the Assassins to establish a foothold in Syria.
+Ridwan became a patron of the Assassins, giving them the freedom to practice and propagate their religion by letting them establish a Mission House (dar al-dawah) in Aleppo and use the city as a base for future activities, which allowed the Assassins to establish a foothold in Syria.
 Ridwan had two of his brothers strangled to death, and had alleged ties to the assassination of several of his rivals, including the atabeg Janah ad-Dawla al-Husain.
 Ridwan's death in 1113 caused an anti-Isma'ili reaction within Aleppo.
 The administrative sovereignty of the atabeg Lu'lu' al-Yaya, and the effective elimination of the Assassins in Aleppo, characterized the reign of his successor, Alp Arslan al-Akhras.
 Seljuk rule in Aleppo soon ended in 1118 with the Artuqid takeover by Ilghazi.

 Background

 Fakhr al-Mulk Ridwan was born around 1077.
 He was the eldest of five sons of Taj ad-Dawla Tutush, the brother of the Seljuk Sultan Malik-Shah I, and the mayor of Ganja in Arran.
 In 1078, Malik-Shah sent Tutush to conquer Syria and the adjacent areas as an appanage, creating a principality there.
 Tutush besieged and conquered Aleppo the next year, while a Fatimid army simultaneously besieged Damascus.
 Thereupon, the Turcoman ruler of Damascus, Atsiz ibn Uwaq (r.
 1071–1079) asked for help from Tutush.
 Having heard that Tutush was coming, the Fatimid forces retreated.
 Even though Atsiz accepted Tutush's suzerainty, Tutush had Atsiz strangled with the bowstring of his bow on the pretext that he was late to greet him and that he was conspiring against him with his brother.
 Tutush conquered Southern Syria and Palestine, capturing Jerusalem, Damascus, Acre, Tyre, Tripoli, Jaffa, and Arish, as well as the region of Galilee, previously held by Atsiz, and founded the Syrian Seljuk State.

 Tutush struggled with the Seljuk Sultan of Rum, Suleiman ibn Qutalmish (r.
 1077–1086), who had claimed Aleppo.
 Qutalmish was defeated and killed in a battle that took place near Aleppo on 4 June 1086.
 Sultan Malik-Shah died in November 1092, though there were no princes of age to inherit the vast Seljuk empire.
 Tutush claimed the Seljuk throne, as he was the only adult, though he gained little support from the Turkic elite.
 He then captured Mosul, Aleppo and the Diyar Bakr.
-One of Malik-Shah's wives, Terken Khatun, who was trying to install her four-year-old son Mahmud to the thrown, then tried to reach out to Tutush but died suddenly in 1094.
+One of Malik-Shah's wives, Terken Khatun, who was trying to install her four-year-old son Mahmud to the throne, then tried to reach out to Tutush but died suddenly in 1094.
 By 1094, Tutush, accompanied by his son, Shams al-Muluk Duqaq, had invaded the Jazira and western Iran, seizing the city of Ray.
 However, his nephew Berkyaruq's forces killed him near the same city on 25 February 1095.